Celebrating Tom Koren, our April Volunteer of the Month

 The school year might be winding down, but our programs are still in full sail thanks to our remarkable volunteers.
 And speaking of which, we are honored to present the amazing Tom Koren as our April Volunteer of the Month!
-Tom is a new volunteer that has quickly become a pillar at our After-School Tutoring program, supporting students for over 100 hours since just last September.
-Program Manager, Kathleen Rodriguez, commented on Tom’s constant support saying, “Although he is a new volunteer, he’s shown extreme dedication and commitment to our students and their families.
+Tom is a new volunteer that has quickly become a pillar of our After-School Tutoring program, supporting students for over 100 hours since just last September.
+Programs Manager Kathleen Rodriguez, commented on Tom’s constant support saying, “Although he is a new volunteer, he’s shown extreme dedication and commitment to our students and their families.
 He works with multiple students at a time, and always treat them with patience and positivity.”

 It’s rare to find a volunteer making such a strong commitment immediately, which made us very excited to catch up with him and learn more about his experience as an 826 tutor.

 What led you to join the 826 community?

 After retiring as a physical therapist, I wanted to help young people grow into the future.
 Plus, give back to the Mission community, an area I know well.
 I’ve known about 826 for awhile but didn’t have the time to commit.
 The values, goals, substance, creativity, and vibrancy of 826 set it apart.
 Volunteering here makes me happy!

 What are some of your favorite activities? (apart from volunteering of course.)